 Stock Up on Arts and Crafts Ahead of Time.

 Kids have short attention spans, so stock up on various crafty items to keep them busy while they’re at home.
 It’s not a bad idea to collect kits and supplies year-round and hide them away for school breaks.
 Have the children make Christmas gifts for loved ones, or gift tags for the packages you’ll be wrapping.
 Check out Pinterest for at-home “science experiments” they can do themselves.
 If you’re feeling patient, let them help with the holiday baking.

 Put ‘em to Work.

-With the holidays around the corner, your kids will likely want to do some holiday shopping, so give them age appropriate chores to earn money to do so (which helps lighten your load in the process).
-Designate a specific day and time to take them shopping, and then allow them to wrap their purchases themselves (which buys you more peace and quiet).
+With the holidays around the corner, your kids will likely want to do some holiday shopping, so give them age-appropriate chores to earn money to do so (which helps lighten your load in the process).
+Designate a specific day and time to take them shopping, and then allow them to wrap their purchases themselves (which gives you more peace and quiet).